LaunchCodeEducation/java-web-dev-wiki/Class-17-(ORM-Part-2).md

-# Class 16: Introduction to Object-Relational Mapping
+# Class 17: Relationships in Object-Relational Mapping

 ## In the prep work this week, the students learned

-1. What object-relational mapping is.
+1. How to persistent model classes that have one-to-many and many-to-one relationships.
-1. How to connect a Spring application to a MySQL database.
+1. How these relationship types are represented in a SQL database.
-1. How to create an entity class.
+1. How to DRY code using an ``AbstractEntity``, annotated with ``@MappedSuperclass``
-1. How to create a repository interface.

 ## Announcements

-1. Assignment #4 is open and students can start working on it!
+1. Assignment #4 is open and students should be actively working on it.
+After today's class, students will be able 	to complete all but Part 4.
 1. Check with your course manager for any additional announcements.

 ## Large Group Time (Instructor)

-### Class 16 Topics That Require Careful Attention
+### Class 17 Topics That Require Careful Attention

-1. Review the relationship between Java classes/objects and database tables/rows.
+1. Again, review the relationship between Java classes/objects and database tables/rows.
-1. The students went through a number of different steps to get their Spring apps going and storing events and event categories.
-Review each setup step and why it matters.
-   1. Creating a new schema and add a new user in MySQL Workbench.
-   1. Add the necessary dependencies in IntelliJ.
-   1. Add the user info for the schema in MySQL into ``application.properties``.
-1. Review what an *entity* class is and what it becomes in a relational database.
-1. Review what a *repository* is and what it becomes in a relational database.
-1. Review the studio!
+1. Address the inverse relationship of one-to-many and many-to-one related classes.
+1. Touch upon the fact that these types of relationships between classes need not be bi-directional.
+1. Confirm that students understand the benefit that ``AbstractEntity`` provides and what ``@MappedSuperclass``       does.
+1. Discuss the ``CrudRepository`` interface and how to use and research its methods.

+   a.
+The in-book ``coding-events`` example makes use of ``.findById()``, which returns an ``Optional`` instance.
+      It would also be wise to discuss this class briefly.

-## Small Group Time: Class 16 Studio (TA Notes)
+## Small Group Time: Class 17 Studio (TA Notes)

-1. If students didn't finish the exercises, they can check out the ``add-persistent-category`` branch of their ``coding-events`` repo.
-If they do not have that branch in their repository, they need to fetch from the upstream and merge into their repository.
-   1. To do so, they need to make sure the upstream is set up with ``git remote -v`` and double check that they are on ``master``.
-   1. With the upstream present, run ``git fetch upstream``
-   1. Then merge the upstream into the forked repo with ``git merge upstream/master``.
-1. An ``AbstractEntity`` is a new concept.
-This is a good chance to share some examples of why you, as a developer, may use an ``AbstractEntity`` in your work.
-1. Check in with your students!
+1. Studio time in today's class is reserved to work on Assignment 4.
+1. Please take the time to complete the assignment yourself before class, or at least get familiar with the tasks     at hand.
+Offer your experience solving the various parts or setting up the database so that you may share any      stumbling blocks you may have encountered.
+1. The material presented for today's class gives students the ability to finish Parts 1-3 - setting up the           database, persisting the model classes and leveraging an ``AbstractEntity`` class, and setting up a one-to-many relationship between objects.
+1. Some students may have difficulty creating a new ``techjobs`` schema and correctly linking to this in their        Spring app.
+Or they may struggle with creating a new MySQL user and assigning the right permissions. be on the     lookout for these issues as these will impede progress with the rest of the assignment.